Who Is Blaise Moore?

 2017 is beginning to look like the year of the newcomer.
+Her name is Blaise Moore.
 Just a month in and already a handful of new artists that, quite frankly, have me looking at the year to come with fresh eyes and very fresh ears.
 One artist I want to shine a light on is a Canadian songstress by the name of Blaise Moore.
 I came across this young lady on Spotify Radio, quickly joined the near 100k monthly listeners on a daily play of her debut EP.
 And now it seems this number is going to grow very fast, with Billboard jumping on the Blaise Moore wagon featuring an interview with the debut of her EP – LAURENCE.

 When I stumbled upon Blaise Moore a few weeks ago, her EP was available under a different name – LONDON.
 It took me one spin to become hooked on the singers’ sultry, soft and seductive vocal performance.